 I’m really excited with the recent announcement by Fantasy Flight Game (FFG) of X-Wing 2.0.
 I’m hoping it’s going to fix what needs fixing and clean up what has gone from a streamlined quick play game to a bloated game requiring regular rule checks.
 Reading all the news though, I found that many people have suddenly found themselves feeling anxious, angry and upset.
 X-Wing Adjustment Disorder (X-WAD).
 There’s even been some self-harm by spikey Tie-Interceptor, and others who have pitched themselves back into the age-old mystery of trying to understand the point of crit tokens.
-As a trained therapist and author of the self-help book, ‘Get Over It’, I can’t just sit here with all the XWAD suffering I’ve witnessed on social media, so after the mad Tusken Raider and hyper-jump below I’m wading into the despair to triage the most common cries of anguish…
+I find fandom generally is so toxic these days, like any change is intolerable, and the toxicity of fandom has become so much easier to voice thanks to the Internet of outrage as it seems to have become.
+So I thought I would toss out some positivity for a game I love… and as a trained therapist and author of the self-help book, ‘Get Over It’, I can’t just sit here with all the XWAD suffering I’ve witnessed on social media, so after the mad Tusken Raider and hyper-jump below I’m wading into the despair to triage the most common cries of anguish…

 Having bought the heck out of Fantasy Flight Games’ X-wing, the epic scale hinted at the awesomeness of playing a game with capital ships.
 Then ‘Star Wars: Armada’ was announced and the circle was complete.
 Armada is a great game with great miniatures.
 But I found the lack of the titular ‘armada’ disturbing and the paint job of the Imperial ships displeasing.
 They’re as grey and drab as they are weathered looking–not the bold gleaming ships of the movies.
 While the first criticism of the game can be overcome by increasing the point limit, the ships involved more consideration.
 I think I was in my teens when I last painted a miniature.
 I was only a learner–and certainly not a master.
 I’m also a perfectionist, so if I I failed me I would not be as forgiving as I might need to be for my 40 year old hands.
 I didn’t want the Empire’s prize ruined.
 Dare I repaint them?
 If they could be turned, they could look like the powerful playing pieces they should be.
 Seeing the bright white star destroyer in the trailer for ‘Rogue One’ was a new way to motivate me, and I decided I would deal with them myself…